groupon/javascript/CONTRIBUTING.md

 **Note:** If you're planning on making substantial changes, please [open an issue first to discuss your idea](#reporting-issues).
-Otherwise you might end up investing a lot of work only to discover that it conflicts with plans the maintainers might have.
+Otherwise, you might end up investing a lot of work only to discover that it conflicts with plans the maintainers might have.

 The general steps for creating a pull request are: